revilossor/node_tooling_experiments/README.md

 ### Jest unit tests

 [Jest](https://www.npmjs.com/package/jest-cli) is used to run unit tests.
+Code coverage reports will be generated in coverage/

+ ---